minosg/piblinker/README.md

  * Supports different levels of logging with the verbose debugging notifying user of the current function and line number in code.
  * Contains simple command line interface for Testing
+ * Can be run at background as a well behaved Linux Daemon without super user permissions.
+ * Daemonized process binds python functions/methods or user defined scripts to button events.
+By default not user set buttons are mapped to Reboot, Shutdown.
+ * Button binding process can be run at current context, used for debugging or with process management scripts such as Supervisord.
+ * The library can broadcast strings containing numbers using the LED.
+This is particularly useful in embedded deployment where there is no screen attached to the system*.By default it broadcasts the IP aquired  by ```hostname  -I```

+_**Each number is represented as a series of blinks, with the following mapping:*_

+ * _*Start digit: Single 1 second Green Pulse*_
+ * _*Powers of 100: N 300 mSecond Red Pulses*_
+ * _*Powers of 100: N 300 mSecond Green Pulses*_
+ * _*Powers of 100: N 300 mSecond Blue Pulses*_
+ * _*End of digit: Single 1 Second Red Pulse*_

 ### Screenshots